vu-rdm-tech/site_copy/getting-started/index.md

 You will need to install or configure a WebDAV client.

 To configure Yoda as a network drive see [getting started with the Yoda Network Drive](getting-started-drive.html).

+---
+More information can be found on the [SURFsara Knowledge Base](https://servicedesk.surfsara.nl/wiki/display/WIKI/Yoda+Hosting)